-- Fire protection systems are installed in all residence halls, academic, and administrative buildings.
-Alarm systems report electronically and directly to the Public Safety communications center or dispatch center which monitors activity 24 hours a day, 7 days a week, 365 days a year.
-Public Safety officers respond first to every emergency call on our campus. - All residence halls are equipped with an automatic sprinkler system. - In addition to the independent testing of the Life Safety systems, various ongoing safety inspections are conducted by professional staff for all campus structures and facilities.
+- Fire protection systems are installed in all residence halls, academic, and administrative buildings with the exception of the McCarthy Building and The Stucco Building Carpentry Shop.
+Alarm systems report electronically and directly to the Public Safety communications center via wireless radios and computer headend units that monitor activity 24 hours a day, 7 days a week, 365 days a year.
+Public Safety officers respond first to every emergency call on our campus. - All residence halls are equipped with an automatic sprinkler system. - In addition to the independent testing of the Life Safety systems, various ongoing safety inspections are conducted by professional staff for all campus structures and facilities. - Fire Life Safety systems, including all fire detection/suppressions, sprinkler systems, and kitchen commercial/fume hood systems are tested regularly in compliance with the International Code Council (ICC), the District of Columbia building codes, local and international fire code regulations, and the National Fire Protection Association (NFPA) standards.